laurentlb/awesome-starlark/README.md

 Some IDEs have a [plugin for Bazel](https://bazel.build/install/ide).
 Otherwise, consider using a Python mode.

+*  [Starpls](https://github.com/withered-magic/starpls) is a language server
+   for Starlark.

 ## Users

+*  [AsCode](https://github.com/mcuadros/ascode) is a tool to define infrastructure as code using the Starlark language on top of Terraform.
 *  [AutoKitteh](https://github.com/autokitteh/autokitteh) is a developer platform
    for workflow automation and orchestration.
 It is a code-based alternative to no/low-code platforms.
 Workflows can be defined